-- monitoring of groundwater to assess the performance and effectiveness of the remedy; - a schedule of monitoring and frequency of submittals to the Department;
+- monitoring the performance of the site cover; and - monitoring of the groundwater to assess the performance and effectiveness of the remedy.

 Declaration

 The remedy conforms with promulgated standards and criteria that are directly applicable, or that are relevant and appropriate and takes into consideration Department guidance, as appropriate.
 The remedy is protective of public health and the environment.